WV Homeschooling Laws

 Knowing the requirements for homeschooling in West Virginia is one key to successful homeschooling.
 That is why we have provided you with specific information on homeschooling in West Virginia and helpful links to WV’s Department of Education, homeschool requirements, West Virginia homeschool laws, and legal support resources.

+Starting Homeschooling in WV has never been easier.
 Did you know that having an accredited homeschool partner means total support and protection?
 Find out how an accredited homeschool program can give you the peace of mind you’re looking for on your homeschool journey.

 Links for West Virginia Homeschool Laws